Hello and welcome to my e-sanctum of

 Here come the titles!
 Currently, I’m a Freelance Writer and Editor, mainly working from home on various online freelance platforms.
 And thanks to the power of the e-world, locale need not matter.
 I’ve made friends all the way in India, Switzerland, England, my place of origin (Greece), and more.

-While poetry will always be that “epic love,” I also love reading my weight in philosophical books, taking nature walks, drinking red chai tea, going on epic adventures with my bike, and drawing—among other things.
+While poetry will always be that “epic love,” I also love reading my weight in philosophical books, taking nature walks, drinking red chai tea, going on epic adventures with my bike, drawing, and taking photos of nature—among other things.

 ‘likes’ are greatly appreciated. 😉